Jeux sans frontières season 17

 The 17th season of the international television game show Jeux sans frontières was held in the summer of 1981.
 Broadcasters from Belgium, France, Italy, Portugal, Switzerland, the United Kingdom, and Yugoslavia participated in the competition coordinated by the European Broadcasting Union (EBU), while West Germany withdrew due to low viewing figures.
 The different heats were hosted by each of the participant broadcasters in locations in their countries such as Lignano Sabbiadoro (Italy), Pula (Yugoslavia), Annecy (France), Meiringen-Hasliberg (Switzerland), Lisbon (Portugal), Sunderland (United Kingdom), and Charleroi (Belgium).
 The grand final was held in Belgrade (Yugoslavia).
 The head international referees in charge of supervising the competition were Gennaro Olivieri and Guido Pancaldi.

-For each heat, each broadcaster sent a mixed team from a city or town from its country that competed against each other in a series of games –funny physical games played in outlandish costumes, though none-the-less technically difficult– themed in the specific topic of the episode.
+For each heat, each broadcaster sent a mixed team from a city or town from its country that competed against each other in a series of physical games played in outlandish costumes themed in the specific topic of the episode.
 After the seven heats, the most successful team from each country competed in the grand final.
 Each of the episodes was presented by the host broadcaster in its own language.
 Each of the participating broadcasters had their own presenters who did some on-site presentations for their audience and commented on the competition in their language.

 The season was won by the teams from Lisbon, Portugal, and Dartmouth, United Kingdom.